-Our research and development expenses for the period ended December 31, 2019 were \$29.8 million.
-Personnel-related expenses were \$3.1 million as result of our increased research and development headcount.
-Facility-related expenses were \$0.1 million, reflecting the full-period cost of a move made to a larger laboratory and office space in 2019 as a result of our increased research and development needs and headcount.
-Direct expenses for outside services and consultants and laboratory materials were \$26.0 million and mainly comprised costs for manufacturing of clinical trial materials, costs for clinical trials and costs for external preclinical services and sample testing.
+Our research and development expenses for the year ended December 31, 2019 and for the year ended December 31, 2020 were \$29.8 million and \$14.4 million, respectively.
+Personnel-related expenses were \$3.1 million and \$3.0 million, respectively, as result of our static headcount growth owing to the COVID-19 pandemic.
+Facility-related expenses were \$0.1 million and \$0.3 million for the year ended December 31, 2019 and the year ended December 31, 2020, respectively, reflecting the full-period cost of a move made to a larger laboratory and office space in 2019 as a result of our increased research and development needs and headcount.
+Direct expenses for outside services and consultants and laboratory materials were \$26.0 million for the year ended December 31, 2019 and \$10.3 million for the year ended December 31, 2020 and mainly comprised costs for manufacturing of clinical trial materials, costs for clinical trials and costs for external preclinical services and sample testing.